 You can use CLI as the only management system.
-However, other network management options, SNMP-based management system, are also available.
+However, another network management option, SNMP-based management system, is also available.

 You can access the text-mode Console Program locally by connecting a VT-100 terminal - or a workstation running VT100 emulation software - to the Managed Switch RS-232 DB-9 Console port directly.
 Or, you can use Telnet to login and access the CLI through network connection remotely.